 We love this template because it combines the notion of choosing important values that you want to emulate, but they forces you to put these values into practice.
 Finally, the format is easy to digest at the end of the week.

-We've included a list of the virtues below with Franklin's description:
+Here is a list of the virtues below with Franklin's description:

 1.)
 Temperance.
 Eat not to dullness; drink not to elevation.